Outreach Services

 Services to these facilities include:

-- Interlibrary Loan: Includes interlibrary loan of FLLS materials systemwide, as well as materials borrowed from other libraries worldwide.
-Holds can be placed electronically from the correctional facility using OCLC and the PowerPac catalog.
+• Interlibrary Loan: Includes in-system interlibrary loan of materials at FLLS and 33 member libraries.
+Holds can be placed electronically from the correctional facility using the PowerPac catalog.

-- Special Formats: Assistance in gaining access to library materials in alternate formats, including Braille, large print, recorded and digital format for people with print-related and other disabilities.
+• Special Formats: Assistance with access to library materials in alternate formats, including Braille, large print, recorded and digital format for people with print-related and other sensorial disabilities.

-- Delivery: Materials are delivered and picked up at regular intervals determined by FLLS and the CFs.
+• Delivery: Materials are delivered and picked up at regular intervals determined by FLLS and the correctional facilities.

 County Jails